All information on this page is current as of NOVEMBER 17, 2020. As changes occur, this page will be updated to reflect the latest information.

 19. Coat rack will be retired for now.
 People will take their coats with them to their seats.

-20. Two prayer stations will be set up.
-One in the back by the heater in the vestibule.
-The other in the altar area on the drum set’s side.
-Both will be open pre-service, during worship, and post service, but closed during the ministry of the Word.
+20. Prayer Ministry will be available during pre-service, during worship, and post service, but closed during the ministry of the Word.

 21. Attendees will enter building through the parking lot entrance double door.
 They will exit the via the sanctuary front, side door which leads to the courtyard.